Flooding: Will It Be Your Turn Next?

 Varey road, Moore Cl, Bourne Cl, Calion Cl, Squadron Dr, Essenhigh Dr, Thompson Cl, Ashburnham Cl, Deerswood Cl, Birches Cl, Faraday Cl, Shelby Rd, Montreal Wy, Columbia Dr, Willow Cres, Romany Rd, Sycamore Cl, Poplar Rd, Whitebeam Rd, Silver Birch Dr, Magnolia Cl, Holly Cl, Chestnut Wk, Lilac Cl, Laurel Cl, Yeoman Rd, Yeoman Wy, Boxgrove, Harting Cl, Chailey Cl, Patching Cl, Fittleworth Cl, Coleridge Cres, Ferring La, Ancren Cl, Downview Ave, Downview Rd, Highdown Cl, Highdown Way, Rifeside Gdns, Brookside Cl, Langbury Lane, Onslow Caravan Pk.
 There is also a risk to property's bordering the Rife in south Ferring.

-Update.
-With at least 5 floods of biblical proportions since 2000 scientists are critical of the way we measure the risk of flooding.
+With at least 5 floods of biblical proportions in the UK since 2000 scientists are critical of the way we measure the risk of flooding.

 Sir David King, the Government's former Chief Scientific Adviser speaking on the BBC’s flagship News 24 programme (Saturday, 20 November 2009) following the Cockermounth flood disaster, said that the 1 in 100 year event when measuring the likelihood of flooding taking place was now obsolete.
 Climate change has thrown doubt on the way we measure flood risk.
 If we built flood defenses to cope with a 1 in 1000-year event, even that might prove inadequate.